 - Respiratory chain complexes deficiency

 Diagnosis of Bent Spine Syndrome

 These various causes of secondary BSS must be systematically searched for when faced with an axial myopathy.
-Clinical examination and laboratory investigations are carried to reach at a diagnosis.
-From hereon the discussion would be limited to diagnosis of primary bent spine syndrome.
+Clinical examination and laboratory investigations are carried out to reach a diagnosis.
+From here on the discussion would be limited to diagnosis of primary bent spine syndrome.

 Radiography would help to rule out any fixed spinal deformities.

 CT scan in primary bent spine syndrome including dorsal and lumbar sections of the paravertebral muscles is the most useful diagnostic tool.
 Characteristic findings are

 - A normal paraspinal outline